A framework of distributionally robust possibilistic optimization: Tractable formulations of CVaR constraint

 \subsection{General convex nondecreasing function $g$}

 Consider the formulation~(\ref{repruccvar1})-(\ref{repruccvar5}) with a given convex nondecreasing function $g$.
-If \emph{derivative} or \emph{subderivative} of~$g$ at point~$y_0$, for each $y_0\in \Rset$ can be provided, then one can apply a polynomial-time ellipsoid algorithm based approach~\cite{GLS93} to the constraint~(\ref{uccvar2}) (see~Remark~\ref{rtfc}).
-In order to obtain a compact reformulation of the model, one can approximate $g$ by using a non-decreasing convex piecewise affine function
+If \emph{derivative} or \emph{subderivative} of~$g$ at point~$y_0$, for each $y_0\in \Rset$ can be provided, then one can apply a polynomial-time ellipsoid algorithm-based approach~\cite{GLS93} to the constraint~(\ref{uccvar2}) (see~Remark~\ref{rtfc}).
+To obtain a compact reformulation of the model, one can approximate $g$ by using a non-decreasing convex piecewise affine function

 where $\Xi$ is a finite index set and $s_z\in \Rset$, $r_z\geq 0$ for each $z\in \Xi$.
 The quality of the approximation depends on the cardinality of the index set~$\Xi$.